AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md

 **DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
 IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS.
 -->

-As a Workfront administrator or a group administrator, you can create and modify layout templates to customize the following layout elements in Workfront for your users:
+As an Adobe Workfront administrator or a group administrator, you can create and modify layout templates to customize the following layout elements in Workfront for your users:

 * Main Menu
 * Left navigation panel
 * Home area
 * Views, filters, and groupings people use with lists and reports.
 * On-screen terminology
+* Project, task, and issue headers

 After you create or modify a layout template, you can assign it to individual users, teams, groups, or job roles.